 In Mai-July 1921 some 200 oppositional members of the c.p.h. were excluded while others left (see f.i. the Roode Vaan of Barend Luteraan).
-On 4 September 1921, at Amersfoort, they founded the Kommunistische Arbeiders-Partij in Nederland with ten local sections: Amsterdam, Bussum, Den Haag (The Hague), Deventer, Enschede (published in 1921 its own “De Kommunist”), Hengelo, Leiden, Rotterdam, Weesp and Zwolle; with somewhat later, questionable, up to some 400 members, half of which left within a year.
+On 4 September 1921, at Amersfoort, they founded the Kommunistische Arbeiders-Partij in Nederland with ten local sections: Amsterdam, Bussum, Den Haag (The Hague), Deventer, Enschede (published in 1921 its own “De Kommunist”), Hengelo, Leiden, Rotterdam, Weesp and Zwolle; with somewhat later, questionable, up to some 400 members, most of which left within a year leaving no traces.
 According to the k.a.p.d., in 1922 there would have been some 200 members left, probably less, with sections in Amsterdam, Bussum, Den Haag, Enschede, Leiden, Rotterdam, Utrecht and Zwolle; thus the sections in Deventer, Hengelo and Weesp would have disappeared, while only in Utrecht a new section had appeared.
 The sections outside of Amsterdam left little proof of further activity and thus the members are hard to trace.
-Also according to the k.a.p.d., in 1922 the Kommunistische Arbeiders-Jeugd (youth-organisation) only had a section in Amsterdam, with some ten members, orientated, in contrast to the great majority of the k.a.p.n.-members, towards the Berlin-Tendency in Germany; some (known members) are included in this list, and most of them became participants to the later g.i.c.
+Also according to the k.a.p.d., in 1922 the Kommunistische Arbeiders-Jeugd (youth-organisation) only had a section in Amsterdam, with some ten members, oriented, in contrast to the great majority of the k.a.p.n.-members, towards the Berlin-Tendency in Germany; some (known members) are included in this list; most of them became participants to the later g.i.c.
 Although a group carried the name of the party until 1932, the party fundamentally fell apart in 1923 when the immediate revolutionary perspective had vanished; and the main task became the clarification of the past movement to prepare for the future, rather than ‘direct action’, which, however, remained important to save lives.

 It’s “theoretician” or rather inspirator was Herman Gorter, who wrote or translated all the party’s pamphlets.
 For “theory”, Herman Gorter relied heavily on Anton Pannekoek’s Weltrevolution und Kommunistische Taktik of August 1920, of which he made his own interpretation (corresponding to the Essen-Tendency in Germany, led by his friend Karl Schröder), in disagreement with Anton Pannekoek, who furthermore never joined the organisation but remained befriended to Herman Gorter until the latters death in 1927, the year in which Pannekoek started to write again after a quasi-abstinence of six years.